SolangeUG/social-networking-application/README.md

 ## Setup and Run Instructions

 - Download and unzip this `social-networking-application` project source code.
-- From a command line window, navigate to the (newly unzipped) project root folder, then run the `mvn clean install` command.
+- From a command line window, navigate to the (newly unzipped) project root folder, then run the `mvn clean install` command, (make sure you have enough user permissions to install the application).
 - To launch the application, run `java -jar target/social-networking-application-1.0.0-SNAPSHOT.jar`.